 User research prioritised MVP features and design decisions

 Our key takeaway was simple: customers are busy people who use Ve within a wider suite of marketing tools.
 Customers thoughts about their Ve campaigns for about 10 minutes a month, which disproved our initial hypothesis that clients were checking their campaign performance daily.

 These user sessions helped validate and disprove many of the assumptions detailed in our proto-personas from our kick-off workshops.

-We understood the risk of running lean.
 Clients could now access their Digital Assistant metrics at any time, but continue relying on their AM for Email and Ads performance.
-This lead to an inconsistent user experience and reduced Platform's appeal to AM's and their clients.
 This made adoption quite difficult internally and externally because our AM’s were sending spreadsheets of email performance information alongside a ‘log-in’ link.

 Another challenge with such a fast-paced project environment we identified was the lack of a proper brief from our PM.
 A majority of project thinking, planning and identifying constraints occurred during the project which slowed our entire project down.
 This was something we fixed during V2 and V3.